SaxbyMod/SabyModEnums/README.md

 Draw Squirrel: Self explanatory

 "Mutual Hire" When this card is played, summon a copy of it in the space across from this

+Sigil Roll: Pay 4 life to gain a random sigil

+Health Roll: Pay 1 energy to make health become 1-3

+Charged Barage: Pay 4 life to increase Power Of All Cards